 There are some things you should know before getting laser surgery, and you will need to take certain measures before undergoing the procedure.
-(Learn More) Your eye prescription will need to have been stable for at least a year, and since the cornea is being reshaped, the measurements must fit into a certain range to be eligible for laser surgery.
-(Learn More) Recovery time is relatively quick, and it is important to take care of your eyes and follow your doctor's instructions after surgery to ensure a healthy recovery.
-(Learn More)
+Your eye prescription will need to have been stable for at least a year, and since the cornea is being reshaped, the measurements must fit into a certain range to be eligible for laser surgery.
+In other words, your prescription shouldn’t be too high.
+Recovery time is relatively quick, and it is important to take care of your eyes and follow your doctor’s instructions after surgery to ensure a healthy recovery.

 Laser surgery can eliminate the need for glasses or contacts, and be an effective means to correct blurry vision.
 Laser surgery has a high success rate, and most people are happy with the results.